Sparse long blocks and the variance of the longest common subsequences in random words: Introduction

 The asymptotic behavior of the expectation and the variance of the length of the LCS of two independent random strings has been studied by probabilists, physicists, computer scientists and computational biologists.
 It can also be formulated as a last passage percolation problem with dependent weights.
-The problem of finding the fluctuation order for first and last passage percolation has been open for a while.
-There has been, however, a well-known breakthrough for a related problem, that is for the Longest Increasing Subsequence (LIS) of a random permutation \cite{BaikDeiftJohansson99} or of a random word \cite{ITW1,ITW2,TW}.
-For the LIS of a random permutation, the order of the fluctuation is the cubic root of the expectation and not its square root.
-For the LCS case, the expectation is of order $n$, and so if the fluctuations were also a cubic root of the expectation, then $\var LC_n$ should be of order $n^{2/3}$.
+The problem of finding the fluctuation order for first and last passage percolation has been open for a several decades.
+There has been, however, a well-known breakthrough for a related problem, that is for the Longest Increasing Subsequence (LIS) of a random permutation \cite{BaikDeiftJohansson99}.
+For the LIS of a uniform random permutation of $\{1,2,\dots, n\}$, the order of the fluctuation is the cubic root of the expectation and not its square root and this is also true for the LCS of two uniform random permutations of $\{1,2,\dots, n\}$ (see \cite{K,J,HI}).
+For the LIS of a random word, both the expectation and the variance are linear \cite{ITW1,ITW2,TW}.
+For the LCS of random words, the expectation is of order $n$, and so if the fluctuations were also a cubic root of the expectation, then $\var LC_n$ should be of order $n^{2/3}$.
 This is the order of magnitude conjectured in \cite{Sankoff1} for which several heuristic proofs have been claimed.
-This conjectured order might even seem more plausible in view of the recent solution \cite{MMN,MN} to the Bernoulli matching problem where the $n^{2/3}$ order is shown to be correct.
-We believe this order to be incorrect for the LCS.
+This conjectured order might even seem more plausible in view of the recent solution \cite{MMN,MN} to the Bernoulli matching problem where the variance is shown to be of order $n^{2/3}$.
+Although this cubic-root behavior is the correct order for the LCS of two uniform random permutations of $\{1,\dots, n\}$, we believe this order to be incorrect for the LCS of random words.
+The cubic-root claims might happen because the LCS length can be viewed as a last passage percolation problem with dependent weights, and so, for short sequences the dependence in the weights does not have a strong influence, the LCS then behaves as if the weights were independent.
 However, for short sequences this order might be what one approximately observes in simulations.
-For the LCS-problem, in case of independent iid strings the order of magnitude of the variance is, in general, not known.
-(Except for various cases of binary sequences, see \cite{increasinglcs}, \cite{fluctlcsnotsym}, \cite{VARTheta}, in which case the variance is asymptotically linear in the length of the strings considered.)
-In the present article, we determine the correct asymptotic order of the variance for the LCS of uniform iid sequences ``with artificially added impurities" provided the mean LCS-curve (see \eqref{meancurve}) is differential at its maximum.
+For the LCS of independent iid strings the order of magnitude of the variance is, in general, not known.
+(Except for various cases, see \cite{increasinglcs}, \cite{fluctlcsnotsym}, \cite{VARTheta}, for which the variance is asymptotically linear in the length of the strings considered.)
+Below we determine the correct asymptotic order of the variance for the LCS of uniform iid sequences ``with artificially added impurities" provided any of the condition given in Subsection \ref{conditions} below hold.
+These conditions are not directly needed for the current proofs, rather, they are needed for the results obtained in \cite{amsaluhoudrematzi2} which in turn are used in the present article.